UniqueNetwork/xcm-format/proposals/0000-execution-info.md

 5. An **instruction pattern** is a pattern of an XCM instruction describing a set of the instruction's parameters' values.
     Each **instruction pattern** is unique and can be identified by its hash.
 Also, **instruction patterns** are ordered from more-specific to less-specific.
     See [the corresponding section](#instruction-pattern) for details.
 6. **Instruction pattern report** results from weighing a particular **instruction pattern** on the **response chain**.
-The pattern is identified by its hash.
+The **response chain** sends pattern reports to the **subscriber chain** to notify it about the result of weighing the corresponding pattern.
+The instruction pattern corresponding to the report is identified by its hash.
 The pattern could be either valid or invalid.
 If it is valid, the result will carry the pattern's weight.
 If it is invalid, the result will carry an XCM error.
     ```rust
     #[derive(Encode, Decode, Clone, PartialEq, Eq, PartialOrd, Ord)]
     struct PatternReport {